Qing-Lu/torch/Windows.md

 I'm keeping this separate from the above sections as this was my experience in installing, in particular, cutorch, after getting Lua, Torch and some other packages (like nn & nnx) installed.

-Note that the following instructions were performed for a 64-bit Luarocks version  installed in the directory `C:\luajit-rocks`
+Note that the following instructions were performed for a 64-bit Luarocks version  installed in the directory `C:\luajit-rocks` on my machine.

 Direct a command prompt to the `C:\luajit-rocks\luainstall` directory